 Ruin bars: Szimpla Kert

 If you want to have a drink and taste culture in a relaxed place, you really have to discover the ruin bars in the Jewish quarter!
 The most famous ruin bar is Szimpla Kert.
 Kert means garden.

-The ruin bars are created by old abandoned buildings and find a new life.
+The ruin bars are created by old abandoned buildings and find a new Life.
 Szimpla Kert is the oldest and largest is Instant.
-It looks grungy and scary, but it’s a become a Hungarian lifestyle.
-You really have to go in and see it with your own eyes.
+It looks grungy and scary, but it's a Become a Hungarian lifestyle.
+You really have to go in and with your own eyes.

-Szimpla Kert is very large and inside you have different spaces on different floors and a melting pot of old interior.
+Szimpla, New New 901 Kert is very large and inside you have different spaces on different floors and a melting pot of old interior.
 There is a cocktail bar, wine bar, beer and soft drinks, snack bar, shisha lounge and a shop with merchandise.
-All drinks are very cheap, far below the euro prices, as we known in the rest of Europe.
+All drinks are very cheap, far below the euro prices, as we in the rest of Europe.